Hari-Charan-00/DigitalWallet/README.md

 /expenses/	POST	Add a new expense
-/expenses/{id}	DELETE	Delete an expense /summary/weekly	GET	Get this week's spending summary /habits/trends	GET	Analyze patterns in spending
+/expenses/{id}	DELETE	Delete an expense /summary/weekly	GET	Get this week's spending summary /habits/trends	GET	Analyse patterns in spending

 🏗️ Let's Start Building the APK
 Here’s the plan for the next steps: